connlim/planning/thoughts.md

 # Thoughts

-* Promote members to contribute to activities by forking and submitting pull requests.
+* Promote members to contribute to activities by forking and submitting pull requests or submitting issues?